Emergency Response Referrals Alleging Abuse of Children Who Are Under DCFS Supervision and Residing in the Home of a Parent

 2. Have the parents sign and date form DCFS 485, Primary Language Designation Form and ensure that their communication needs are met.

-1. If a parent provides his/her own interpreter, complete the DCFS 74A, Interpreter Usage and Consent for Release of Information.
+1. If a parent provides their own interpreter, complete the DCFS 74A, Interpreter Usage and Consent for Release of Information.

 2. If a child (under 18 years of age) is used as an interpreter, document the circumstances requiring temporary use of the interpreter in the case record of the Contact Notebook.